Physical Address

 Cybersecurity is a continuous process, not a one-time fix.

-Understanding how to remove malware helps you respond quickly and effectively.
+Understanding how to remove malware helps you respond quickly and effectively when something goes wrong.

 Key takeaways: